williamazevedodepaula/mashgin-assignment/frontend/README.md

 Also, it was used the  [Mterial Design for Bootstrap CSS framework](https://mdbootstrap.com/).

 This application was developed using the concept of [Component Driven User Interfaces](https://www.componentdriven.org/).
 To achieve this goal, first it was developed small reusable atomic components, like buttoms, dropdowns and cards.
-The, these components were combined to create components with higher level of abstraction, like cards for displaying products, for example.
-At last, higher components were created, containing the main views (or screens) for the application, using the smaller components.
+Then, these components were combined to create components with higher level of abstraction, like cards for displaying products, for example.
+Finally, higher components were created, containing the main views (or screens) for the application, combining the smaller components.
 All these components - even the screens/views - have some characteristics in common:

 * All of them are defined ONLY by its inputs (props) and outputs (events)
 * A component only "knows" its children
-* A component reveive inputs ONLY from its parent
+* A component receive inputs ONLY from its parent
 * A component produces outputs ONLY for its parent (emit envents)
-* NONE of these components receive any information by any other means (API, files, local storage)
+* NONE of these components receive any information from any other source (API, files, local storage, etc.)

 Using this principle, the entire user interface was developed as a collection (or library) of visual-only components.

-All of these components were developed independently of any application, using the [storybook](https://storybook.js.org/), where is possible to test all components, mocking all possible input/outputs, without the need of runnin the application neither the API.
+All of these components were developed independently of any application, using the [storybook](https://storybook.js.org/), where it is possible to test all components, mocking all possible input/outputs, without the need of running the application or the API.

 When all the User Interface development was completed, the business-logic and access to data was "Connected" to the Screen/view components, using a "Controller" component.
 By the principle of single responsability, the controller component only orchestrate data and delegates UI to the View/screen components.

-In larger applications, many Controller (also called container) components can be used (one by route, for example).
+In larger applications, many Controller components (also called containers) can be used (one by route, for example).
 But, in order to keep this project as simple as possible, and considering that it has a very small amount of requirements, I decided to keep all the Controller logic in a single component: The **App.tsx** component.
 It is the only component that fetches data from the API and sends data to it, too.
 Also, it is the component who decides, based on user actions, which view/screen will be displayed.
 3 different views were implemented for this application:

 * **Categories**: Displays the categories so the user can click in one of them to see the products
 * **Products**: Displays all the products inside a category (or all the products, if no category is selected)
 * **Checkout**: Displays a form in which the user can inform payment data and submit the order to the API, storing it in the database

-Considering that it was necessary only 3 views/pages and that all application data (order and menu) lives througth the 3 views (the user goes from one view to another, putting items into the order), then the decision of using only a single Container made it possible to provide a single page application without need of any **routing** framework and neither **redux** or any other similar library for controlling shared state.
+Considering that it was necessary only 3 views/pages and that all application data (order and menu) lives througth the 3 views (the user goes from one view to another, putting items into the order), then the decision of using only a single Container made it possible to provide a single page application without need of any **routing** framework or any library for controlling shared state, like **redux**.

 ## Running Storybook